 The affordability of a college education has become a huge concern as tuition prices continue to rise at most schools.
 The best way for more obscure schools to increase their viability in the higher education market is to lower their price tags.
 This gets them on lists of "best value" schools (like this one!) and leads to a strong reputation for caring about the financial struggles of students.

 Some of these schools are simply dedicated to reducing the impact of financial concerns on those who choose to attend their college, whether they're in state or out of state.
 For example, Delta State University charges the same tuition rate for all students regardless of their residential status, stating that, "These rates are established to increase financial equity, reduce the impact of financial considerations on educational policy and increase uniformity across the university."

 A Final Word: Remember, It's Not All About Cost

 Even if you know it will be difficult for you to pay for college, many schools offer generous financial aid packages to those with demonstrated need.
-Try not to sacrifice your preferences for location, academic programs, and campus life just to spend less money on college.
+Avoid sacrificing your preferences for location, academic programs, and campus life just so you can spend less money on college.

-Want to improve your SAT score by 240 points or your ACT score by 4 points?
+Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: